54chi/54chi.github.io/about.md

 Does github reads this file and parse it automatically or do I depend on an external generator?

+It takes some time, but I'd rather update my stuff directly in md format :)

+## Lalalala

+- With preview
+- and code changes tracking :)

 You can find the source code for the Jekyll new theme at:
 {% include icon-github.html username="jekyll" %} /